|

 production of mailable documents that conform to conventional styles

-is to use the Word 2003 Style Set.
+is to use the conventional format settings used in Word 2003.
 Please read

 GDP